-4.3.3.10 Protocol-based VLAN
+4.3.7.3 Protocol-based VLAN

 This page allows you to add new protocols to Group Name (unique for each Group) mapping entries as well as allow you to see and delete already mapped entries for the switch.
-The Protocol-based VLAN screen in Figure 4-3-3-18 appears.
+The Protocol-based VLAN screen in Figure 4-3-7-3 appears.

-Figure 4-3-3-18: Protocol to Group Mapping Table Page Screenshot
+Figure 4-3-7-3: Protocol to Group Mapping Table Page Screenshot

+Object Description

-Object Description • Delete To delete a Protocol to Group Name map entry, check this box.
-The entry will be deleted on the switch during the next Save.
+• Delete To delete a Protocol to Group Name map entry, check this box.
+The entry will be

+deleted on the switch during the next Save.

 Frame Type Frame Type can have one of the following values: 1.
 Ethernet 2.
 LLC 3.
 SNAP Note: On changing the Frame type field, valid value of the following text field will vary depending on the new frame type you selected. • Value Valid value that can be entered in this text field depends on the option selected from the preceding Frame Type selection menu.
-Below is the criteria for three different Frame Types: For Ethernet: Values in the text field when Ethernet is selected as a Frame Type is called etype.
-Valid values for etype ranges from sub-values. a.
-DSAP: 1-byte long s b.
-SSAP: 1-byte long s 3.
-For SNAP: Valid value sub-values. a.
-OUI: OUI (Organiz xx-xx-xx where ea a.
-DSAP: 1-byte long s b.
-SSAP: 1-byte long s 3.
-For SNAP: Valid value sub-values. a.
-OUI: OUI (Organiz xx-xx-xx where ear b.
-SSAP : 1-byte long s 3.
-For SNAP : Valid value sub-values. a.
-OUI : OUI (Organiz xx-xx-xx where ear 3.
-For SNAP : Valid value sub-values. a.
-OUI : OUI (Organiz xx-xx-xx where ear tring (0x00-0xff) sub-values. a.
-OUI : OUI (Organiz xx-xx-xx where ea 2.
-25 sub-values. a.
-OUI : OUI (Organiz xx-xx-xx where ea a.
-OUI : OUI (Organiz in this case also is comprised of two different xx-xx-xx where ea a.
-OUI : OUI (Organizationally Unique Identifier) is value in format of ranges from 0x00- xx-xx-xx where each pair (xx) in string is a hexadecimal value ranges from 0x00-0xff. b.
-PID : If the OUI is I b.
-PID : If the OUI is hexadecimal 000000, the protocol ID is the Ethernet type (Eth Ethernet type (EtherType) field value for the protocol running on top of SNAP; if the OU of SNAP; if the OUI is an OUI for a particular organization, the protocol ID is a va ue assigned by that organization to the protocol running on top of running on top of SNAP.
-In other words, if value of C In other words, if value of OUI field is 00-00-00 then value of PID will be etype (0x0600-0xffff) and if etype (0x0600-0xffff) and if value of OUI is other than 00-00-00 then valid value of PID will be any val value of PID will be any value from 0x0000 to 0xffff.
-Group Name A valid Group Name is a unique 16-character long string for every entry which consists of a combination of alp consists of a combination of alphabets (a-z or A-Z) and integers(0-9).
-Note: special character and und Note: special character and underscore() are not allowed.
+Below is the criteria for three different Frame Types: 1.
+For Ethernet: Values in the text field when Ethernet is selected as a Frame Type is called etype.
+Valid values for etype ranges from 0x0600-0xffff 2.
+For LLC: Valid value in this case is comprised of two different sub-values. a.
+DSAP : 1-byte long string (0x00-0xff) b.
+SSAP : 1-byte long string (0x00-0xff) For SNAP: Valid value in this case also is comprised of two different sub-values. a.
+OUI: OUI (Organizationally Unique Identifier) is value in format of xx-xx-xx where each pair (xx) in string is a hexadecimal value ranges from 0x00-0xff. b.
+PID : If the OUI is hexadecimal 000000, the protocol ID is the Ethernet type (EtherType) field value for the protocol running on top of SNAP; if the OUI is an OUI for a particular organization, the protocol ID is a value assigned by that organization to the protocol running on top of SNAP.
+In other words, if value of OUI field is 00-00-00 then value of PID will be etype (0x0600-0xffff) and if value of OUI is other than 00-00-00 then valid value of PID will be any value from 0x0000 to 0xffff.
+Group Name A valid Group Name is a unique 16-character long string for every entry which • Group Name consists of a combination of alphabets (a-z or A-Z) and integers(0-9).
+Note: special character and underscore() are not allowed.
 Adding a New Group to Click "Add New Entry" to add a new entry in mapping table.
-An empty row is VLAN mapping entry added to the table; Frame Type Value and the Group Name can be configured as needed. as needed.
-The "Delete" button can be used
+An empty row is VLAN mapping entry added to the table; Frame Type, Value and the Group Name can be configured · [as needed.
+The "Delete" button can be used to undo the addition of new entry.

-Add New Entry: Click to add a new entry in mapping table.
+Add New Entry : Click to add a new entry in mapping table.